-- A detailed description of the problem(s); - The approximate date(s) that the problem(s) occurred.
+- 1. Name and location of the ACCET institution - 2.
+A detailed description of the alleged problem(s) - 3.
+The approximate date(s) that the problem(s) occurred - 4.
+The names and titles/positions of all persons involved in the problem(s), including faculty, staff, and/or other students

-- The full name(s) and title(s) or position(s) of the individual(s) involved in the problem(s), including both institutional staff and/or other students who were involved; - Evidence demonstrating that the institution's complaint procedure was followed prior to contacting ACCET; - The name and mailing address of the complainant; if the complainant specifically requests that anonymity be maintained, ACCET will not reveal his or her name to the institution involved.
+- 5. What was previously done to resolve the complaint, along with evidence demonstrating that the institution's complaint procedure was followed prior to contacting ACCET - 6.
+The name, email address, telephone number, and mailing address of the complainant.
+If the complainant specifically requests that anonymity be maintained, ACCET will not reveal his or her name to the institution involved - 7.
+The status of the complainant with the institution (e.g., current student, former student)

-In addition to the letter of complaint, copies of any relevant supporting documentation should be forwarded to ACCET (e.g., the enrollment agreement, the syllabus or course outline, correspondence between the student and Helms College).
+Please include copies of any relevant supporting documentation (e.g., student's enrollment agreement, syllabus or course outline, correspondence between the student and the institution).